johntennant/Repertoire/README.md

 [...etc]
 ```

 Each line break is parsed as a different variation of the opening.
-Project-Repertoire doesn't yet support directly importing PGN files, but the conversion process is support via a simple drag and drop batch file which uses a free, open-source commandline program called pgn-extract (https://github.com/MichaelB7/pgn-extract) in combination with a python script which completes the conversion process.
+Project-Repertoire doesn't yet support directly importing PGN files, but a conversion process is offered via a simple drag and drop batch file which uses a free, open-source commandline program called pgn-extract (https://github.com/MichaelB7/pgn-extract) in combination with a python script which completes the conversion process.
+A huge caveat here is the conversion process is imperfect.
+Some 'massaging' of the outputted result is sometimes needed.
+Because there are so many unexpected things that can be found in a PGN file, it's difficult to anticipate everything with a single script.

 You can download all three files here: https://github.com/johntennant/Repertoire/blob/master/Repertoire_PGN_Convert.zip

-To use the batch file, simply drag and drop a PGN file onto the batch file.
+To use the batch file, you'll Python installed.
+Next, make sure the PGN filename is exactly what you want the opening to be called in your Repertoire database.
+(You'll understand why in a bit.)
+Then simply drag and drop a PGN file onto the batch file: "Drag PGN File Here.bat".
 A new text file will be created in the same directory as the PGN file.
 The text file will have the same name as the PGN file, but with a .txt extension.
 This new text file can be imported using the Import Opening button.

 ## Importing the Opening